Links

-Token retrievals might have slight differences between agent versions, we strongly recommend upgrading the Agent to the latest version available.
+Token retrievals might have slight differences between agent versions.
+We strongly recommend upgrading the Agent to the latest version available.

-All endpoints' payload data is in JSON format.
+• Endpoint payload data is in JSON format.

 User Token